-In July 2017, CPS found that less than half of the Hartford MSA adult population (42%) attended any arts activities, as shown in Figure 6, supporting the notion that a majority of Hartford residents are not engaged with the arts.
+In July 2017, SPPA found that less than half of the Hartford MSA adult population (42 percent) attended any arts activities, as shown in Figure 6, supporting the notion that a majority of Hartford residents are not engaged with the arts.
 However, it should be emphasized that Greater Hartford residents participate in the arts at a higher rate than people in Worcester, New Haven, or Boston MSAs and the national average.
-Digging down to the discipline level, Greater Hartford's population is especially more engaged in attending music events and art exhibits.
+At the discipline level, Greater Hartford's population is especially more engaged in attending music events and art exhibits.

 Figure 6.
-Percent of adult population that attends arts events in Hartford MSA vs. U.S. and selected MSAs3
+Percent of adult population that attends arts events in Hartford MSA vs. other areas4